jamescuin/data-science/README.md

 This project contains a collection of code used to explore, understand and apply various concepts in the domain of Data Science.
 This is a personal project of James Cuin, with the purpose of providing hands-on examples and tutorials, that not only demonstrate my own understanding, but also aid learning of others.

 # Setup
-To get started with these notebooks, you need to have Jupyter Notebook or JupyterLab installed on your local machine.
-If you don't have it installed, you can follow the official documentation of Jupyter to set it up: Jupyter Documentation.

-Once you have Jupyter Notebook or JupyterLab set up, you can clone this repository to your local machine using the following command:
+You can clone this repository to your local machine using the following command:

     git@github.com:jamescuin/datascience.git
+### Jupyter Notebooks
+To get started with the Notebooks contained in the repository, you need to have Jupyter Notebook or JupyterLab installed on your local machine.
+If you don't have it installed, you can follow the official documentation of Jupyter to set it up: https://jupyter.org/install.

+*Note: Aspects of this repository do not require Jupyter Notebook or JupyterLab to be installed.*

 ## Dependencies

-The notebooks in this repository may require certain dependencies and libraries to be installed in order to run successfully.
+The Notebooks in this repository may require certain dependencies and libraries to be installed in order to run successfully.
 It is recommended to set up a virtual environment and install the dependencies listed in the requirements.txt file.
 To set up a virtual environment and install the dependencies, follow these steps:

     python -m venv myenv
     source myenv/bin/activate
     pip install -r requirements.txt

 # Usage

+### Jupyter Notebooks
 To use the Jupyter Notebooks, execute the following in your terminal, with the virtual environment still activate:

     jupyter notebook